How To Potty Train an Akita Puppy in 5 Easy Steps

 Tip #4: Always use positive reinforcement

 The secret to successful potty training is positive reinforcement.
-It teaches your Akita that he will be rewarded for going to the bathroom outside.
+It teaches your Akita that they will be rewarded for going to the bathroom outside.

 Tip #5: Recognize the signs when your puppy needs to go out